 At an organisational level, work with your leadership team to identify the key drivers that affect everyone.

-The biggest impact however, will come at a team level.
-The vast majority of key drivers are things managers can impact, such as career growth, resolving issues at work, clarifying objectives.
+The biggest impact, however, will come at a team level.
+The vast majority of key drivers are things direct supervisors can impact, such as career growth, resolving issues at work, or clarifying objectives.

 The old saying “people don’t leave companies; they leave managers” is a bit oversimplified, but the underlying notion is spot on.
 Gallup reports that 50% of employees who quit a job cite their boss as the primary reason.

 If your managers have their employee engagement results, they’ll know where they have a problem — that’s the easy part.
 But how do they improve it?